intel/dffml/CONTRIBUTING.md

 Some open source projects (like DFFML) label issues with the estimated amount of work they will take to complete.
 Larger contributions, or those associated with larger issues, receive more points than smaller contributions.
-The goal here is to reward students who have put in more effort leading up to GSoC.
+The goal here is to reward contributors who have put in more effort leading up to GSoC.
 They've worked hard to learn about the project they wrote a proposal for, and have worked hard to make that project better.